percona/pmm-doc/docs/how-to/manage-users.md

 3. Click *create user*.

+!!! caution alert alert-warning "Important"
+    After changing the default password for the PMM server, make sure to add the services to be monitored again.
+Otherwise, PMM will cease to monitor the services/nodes.

 ## Edit users

 You can edit users by changing the information or settings for an individual user account.